Glossitis is a problem in which the tongue is swollen and changes color, often making the surface of the tongue appear smooth. Geographic tongue

 Symptoms of glossitis last longer than 10 days

-Tongue swelling is severe
+Tongue swelling is very bad.

-Breathing, speaking, chewing, or swallowing is difficult
+Breathing, speaking, chewing, or swallowing causes problems.

 Reamy BV, Derby R, Bunt CW.
 Common tongue conditions in primary care.
 Am Fam Physician.
 2010;81(5):627-634.

 Mirowski GW, Mark LA.
 Oral disease and oral-cutaneous manifestations of gastrointestinal and liver disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 22.
+Philadelphia, PA: Saunders Elsevier; 2010:chap 22.

 Ashutosh Kacker, MD, BS, Associate Professor of Otolaryngology, Weill Cornell Medical College, and Associate Attending Otolaryngologist, New York-Presbyterian Hospital, New York, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.